SirMetathyst/go-proton/README.md

 TODO:

 - Rewrite documentation after project restructuring...
-- Write generator/post-processor dependency system for resolving "RunAfter" map. e.g. PostProcessorA "RunAfter" PostProcessorB and do the same for generators.
-Currently all generators are off by default.
+- Currently all generators are off by default, create system to find newest version and enable the latest generators/post-processors